Geometry-Aware Scene Configurations for Novel View Synthesis: Experiments

 \subsection{Robustness to Inaccurate Geometry}

-As we are using geometry scaffolds from the implicit surface reconstruction model, the predictions could be inaccurate.
+To further evaluate the robustness of our method across diverse scenarios, we analyze its performance under inaccurate geometry.
+As we use geometry scaffolds from the implicit surface reconstruction model and the pretrained feed-forward model, predictions could be inaccurate.
 To test the robustness of inaccurate geometry, we examine the performance of our method when the geometric scaffolds are contaminated.
-For these experiments, we directly use the ground truth geometry to simulate the \rebuttal{scaffold} and apply different degrees of noise to observe the dependence of the model's effectiveness on the accuracy of \rebuttal{geometry} prediction.
+For these experiments, we use ground-truth geometry as the scaffold and introduce controlled levels of noise to evaluate the sensitivity of the proposed method to inaccuracies in the geometric prior.
 For ScanNet++~\cite{scannetpp} scenes, ground truth scanned meshes are given.
-We rendered depth using the mesh for ef69d58016 scene and used it as the ground truth depth.
-We have perturbed the ground truth depth by adding Gaussian blur and random noise with different scales as shown in~\cref{suppl_fig:inaccuate_geometries}.
-Note that the RGB image in ~\cref{suppl_fig:inaccuate_geometries} (a) is only given for visualization and not used for our experiments.
-We report the performance comparisons with different noise levels in~\cref{suppl_table:inaccurate_depth}.
+We rendered depth using the mesh for \textsc{ef69d58016} scene and used it as the ground truth depth.
+We have perturbed the ground truth depth by adding Gaussian blur and random noise with different scales as shown in Figure~\ref{fig:inaccuate_geometries}.
+We report the performance comparisons with different noise levels in Table~\ref{suppl_table:inaccurate_depth}.
 Even when we used some severely noised depth inputs, the reconstruction still shows improved results compared to the case without depth supervision.